-As his life of fantasy comes Into focus, George Santos goes to Washington - The Boston Globe
+As his life of fantasy comes into focus, George Santos goes to Washington - The Boston Globe

 By that time, he was back in New York, working at a Dish Network call center in College Point, Queens, company records show.

-Interviews with half a dozen former friends and colleagues, several of whom spoke on the condition that they not be identified to avoid being dragged into Santos’ controversies, suggest that he was reinventing himself when he moved back to New York, and that he would continue to do so in the years to come.
-They portray Santos as a striver, whose tendency toward embellishment and one-upsmanship left them with doubts about his many claimed accomplishments.
+Interviews with half a dozen former friends and colleagues, several of whom spoke on the condition that they not be identified to avoid being dragged into Santos’s controversies, suggest that he was reinventing himself when he moved back to New York, and that he would continue to do so in the years to come.
+They portray Santos as a striver whose tendency toward embellishment and one-upmanship left them with doubts about his many claimed accomplishments.

 He told some that he had been a journalist at a famous news organization in Brazil, but none could find his name on its website.
 He said that he was taking classes at Baruch College, but none of his friends remembered him studying.
 He bragged of Wall Street glory but often seemed to be short on cash, at times borrowing from friends whom he didn’t always repay.